 So what actually is this place, The Split?
 For some context, Caye Caulker is actually two separate islands with a narrow channel between them.

-This wasn’t always the case, but Hurricane Hattie which hit the island in 1961 supposedly tore it in two (although the story does get a little embellished!).
-Many locals will clarify that they decided to deliberately dredge the small channel that appeared between the two islands after the hurricane, to make a shortcut for boats to pass through the island.
+This wasn’t always the case, but Hurricane Hattie, which hit the island in 1961, supposedly tore it in two (I think this story is somewhat embellished though!).
+Many locals clarify that they deliberately dredged the small channel that appeared between the two islands after the hurricane to create a shortcut for boats.

 This deep channel between the two islands has now become known as ‘The Split’.

-- Where – you’ll find The Split and the Lazy Lizard at the north end of the main island.
-Check it out on Google Maps here.
+- 📍 Where – you’ll find The Split and the Lazy Lizard at the north end of the main island.
+The locations are pinned on our Belize Google Map.

-- When – you can visit The Split and hang out along the sea wall at any time.
+- ⏰ When – you can visit The Split and hang out along the sea wall at any time.
 But the Lazy Lizard bar is open from 10 am – 8 pm on weekdays, and 9 pm at weekends.
-Although it’s best visited during the day, and once the sun has set there are better places to be on the island.
+Although we think it’s best visited during the day, once the sun has set there are better places to be on the island.

 2. Do a snorkel tour

-So I’ll finish this section with this – do NOT miss this experience, it is the highlight of all the things to do in Caye Caulker.
-Crystal clear blue waters, swimming with sharks, turtles everywhere and even manatees as a cherry on top, it seriously doesn’t get much better than this!
+So I’ll end this section with this – do NOT miss this experience, it was the highlight of our time on the island.
+Crystal clear blue waters, swimming with sharks, turtles everywhere and even manatees as a cherry on top, it doesn’t get much better than this!

 One of the most iconic images of Caye Caulker is that of giant stingrays gliding over people’s feet in the shallows.
 But sadly we met a few people who didn’t get to have this experience because they didn’t know where it was – so let me fill you in!